poult-lab/daily-word/english_words_ learning.md

 "a **short surprise** **attack** on an enemy by soldiers, ships or aircraft"

-[verb] The Financial Supervisory Service (FSS) raided the office of Kakao founder Kim Beom-su, Thursday, for his alleged involvement in stock manipulation.
+[verb] The Financial Supervisory Service (FSS) raided the office of Kakao founder Kim Beom-su, Thursday, for his alleged involvement in stock manipulation./Incheon police agency raided over death of actor Lee Sun-kyun.

 "to visit a person or place without warning to look for criminals, illegal goods, drugs, etc."